-RobotsTxt creates robots.txt file, so you can disallow access for search engines to certain of your site pages.
+RobotsTxt creates a robots.txt file, so you can disallow access for search engines to certain of your site pages.
 For example, you should prohibit the indexing of pages with non-unique content (plagiarism or machine translation), personal user accounts, shopping carts at online stores, order forms, feedback forms or any other form with fields for filling, etc.

 In cases of pagination — that is the same images, excerpts of texts (descriptions in the sections of goods on e-commerce sites), meta tags etc. repeated on similar pages, numbered in order — there is often unwanted duplicate content.
 This phenomenon can lead to decreasing of your site's position among search results and, accordingly, to loss of organic traffic.

 We want you to pay particular attention to one special Drupal 8 module, which while being the most powerful, actually does nothing, as Robert Shea from IBM said.
 This is your smart adviser — the SEO Checklist module, which advise you what modules to download and enable, what settings to configure and other useful tips.
 It provides you with a list of categorized tasks and checks them off when you complete them.
-If you possess some basic knowledge and skills in search engine optimization, than the SEO Checklist module will help you optimize your own site for search engines.
+If you possess some basic knowledge and skills in search engine optimization, then the SEO Checklist module will help you optimize your own site for search engines.

 Make sure your URLs are clean